NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_guide/auto_generation.md

 see the layout of a struct without worrying about valid values.
 - ``valid_range``: Define this as a Dict with ``min`` and ``max`` and InfrastructureSystems will validate any value against that range when you add the component to the system.
+Use ``null`` if one doesn't apply, such as if there is no max limit.
 - ``validation_action``: Define this as ``error`` or ``warn``.
 If it is ``error`` then InfrastructureSystems will raise an exception if the validation code detects a problem.
 Otherwise, it will log a warning.